isomerpages/mof-gfg/_g20-eminent-persons-group/Development.md

 A new cooperative international order must also enable mobilization of flexible coalitions of countries and institutions around specific global or regional commons.
 One such initiative is the UN-World Bank High Level Panel on Water.
 The Bangladesh Delta Plan 2100 was launched on this common undertaking and is an example of how multilateral organizations, bilateral partners and national authorities can join forces and avoid fragmented efforts for greater long term impact.
 The Global Commission on Adaptation, soon to be established, is another example of how a coalition of partners can come together on a critical challenge.

-Proposal 7: Integrate trust fund activities into MDBs’ core operations to avoid fragmentation.
+### Proposal 7: Integrate trust fund activities into MDBs’ core operations to avoid fragmentation. ###

-Up Arrow

 MDBs currently operate with considerable resources outside of their balance sheets, mostly in the form of trust funds.44 These funds represent donors or coalitions of donors that are willing to provide additional financial support to achieve specific development objectives.
 However, the large number of trust funds and their alternative governance structures are fragmenting MDB activities, driving a misalignment between trust-funded activities and the MDBs’ strategic objectives, and engendering administrative and operational inefficiencies.
 Moreover, trust fund activities can complicate and reduce country-ownership as they are generally earmarked for specific purposes and are non-fungible.